ThibaultLatrille/AdaptaPop/README.md

 ```
 Or use the script `snakeslurm.sh` if run on a cluster (slurm) to submit the jobs.

-Alternatively, results of this section can be downloaded at https://doi.org/10.5281/zenodo.7107234 (`VCF.zip`).
-The archive file `VCF.zip` contains a vcf file for every population.
-Each vcf file contains SNPs for which is was possible to infer the ancestral and derived codon, hence to also predict its selection coefficient based on the difference in fitness between amino-acid estimated at the mammalian scale.
+Alternatively, at the gene level, the rate of adaptation at the phylogenetic scale and at the population scale (McDonald & Kreitman) can be downloaded at https://doi.org/10.5281/zenodo.7107234 (`GeneTable.tsv` and `MK_statistics.gz`).

 ## 3. Add features or debug in the python scripts
 You made modifications to one of the python script, a notebook, this README.md, or you added new features.